USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Brokers don't have to be accurate.
 They have to be the lowest number on your screen.

-The broker doesn't care if the quote is realistic because they won't be there on moving day.
-The carrier who shows up will reassess, weigh your shipment, and give you the real number.
-By that point, your deposit is non-refundable, your stuff is half-loaded, and you feel like you have no choice.
+The broker won't be there on moving day.
+The carrier reassesses, weighs your shipment, gives you the real number.
+Your deposit is non-refundable.
+Your stuff is half-loaded.
+You feel stuck.

 This isn't illegal.
 It's just ugly.